MayHyeyeonKim/MayHyeyeonKim.github.io/_posts/2025-01-11-ReduxToolkitQuery.md

 search: true
 ---

+In my current work, I use Redux Toolkit Query for efficient state management and data fetching.
+Let’s dive into how it works and how you can use it in your own projects!

 This code is available on [ReactToolkitQuery repo](https://github.com/MayHyeyeonKim/ReactToolkitQuery).
 Feel free to check it out!

 # Redux Toolkit Query (RTK Query)